Lumi-Kodo/Nebula-UI/README.md

 # 🌌 Nebula UI

-**Nebula UI** — визуальная переработка главного меню Garry's Mod в современном тёмном стиле с акцентными цветами, анимациями, адаптацией под разные разрешения и улучшенным интерфейсом.
+**Nebula UI** — is a visual redesign of the Garry's Mod main menu featuring a modern dark style, accent colors, animations, multi-resolution support, and an improved user interface.

 ---